Cowboy Town

+Brooks & Dunn pushed their musical style farther toward rock and roll music on Cowboy Town, especially with a sequence of four rock 'n roll songs in the middle, starting with "Put a Girl in It".
+This expanded the audience beyond the country music regulars.

+Cowboy Town was Brooks and Dunn's last studio album to be released before a five-year hiatus, which lasted from 2010 to 2015.
+When the duo regrouped, they released their eleventh studio album Reboot in 2019, which featured new versions of their old songs featuring guest artists.

 Content

-As with all of Brooks & Dunn's albums since the late 1990s, this album features songs co-written by Terry McBride, former lead singer of McBride & The Ride.
+As with all of Brooks & Dunn's albums since the late 1990s, this album features songs co-written by Terry McBride, former lead singer of McBride & the Ride.
 Texas country singer Jerry Jeff Walker is featured on "The Ballad of Jerry Jeff Walker".

 One of the McBride co-writes, "Proud of the House We Built," was issued in late 2007 as the lead-off single, and reached a peak of number 4 on the Billboard Hot Country Songs charts.
 "God Must Be Busy" and "Put a Girl in It" were released as the album's second and third singles, respectively.
 "God Must Be Busy" peaked at number 11, while "Put a Girl in It" reached number 3.
 "Cowgirls Don't Cry," another McBride co-write, was released as the fourth and final single.
 After the duo performed the song with Reba McEntire (who was also the song's inspiration) at the Country Music Association awards in November 2008, a re-recording with McEntire's vocals was shipped to radio, and from November 2008 onward, the song was credited to Brooks & Dunn and Reba McEntire.
 It was the highest-peaking single from Cowboy Town, reaching a peak of number 2.